dashbird/site/content/pricing.md

             </div>
             <div id="collapseSix" class="collapse hide" aria-labelledby="headingSix" data-parent="#accordionExample">
               <div class="card-body">
-              The default data volume setting during the 14 day trial is 25GB.
-For complex proof of concept pilots of Dashbird, you can always contact the sales team to cater a greater data volume need for your trial.
+              The default data ingeston limit during the 14 day trial is 25GB.
+For complex proof of concept pilots of Dashbird, please contact the sales team to cater a greater data volume need for your trial.
               </div>
             </div>
           </div>